OpenTelemetry GenAI Semantic Conventions: Instrument LLM Apps

 LLM Testing: A Guide to Evals, Metrics, and Production Monitoring

 LLM testing spans offline evals, CI gate checks, and live production monitoring — three distinct jobs that need different tools.
-Here's how to cover all three without drowning your team.

 A Lean 4 Stability Proof for Tool-Mediated LLM Agents